Ada-Developers-Academy/core-pses/01/highest-rated.md

 * If there are no restaurants, then the function returns `None`
 * If there are two or more highest-rated restaurants, then the function returns a list containing both restaurants
 * If there are two or more highest-rated restaurants, then the function returns `None`
-* If there are two or more highest-rated restaurants, the original problem statement doesn't mention what to return.
+* If there are two or more highest-rated restaurants, the original problem statement doesn't mention what to return

 ##### !end-options
 ##### !answer